felixgren/wsl-lesson/README.md

   chsh -s /usr/bin/fish
   ```

   5. With WSL you can easily access your windows system files whenever you want.
-This is defiened by `/mnt/`
+This is defined by `/mnt/`

   Type `/mnt/c` to access your C: harddrive.